 OCCRC facilitates the issuance of tax-exempt and non-tax-exempt revenue bonds and notes.
 The bonds and notes are not the obligations of OCCRC or the State of New York.
 OCCRC does not record the assets or liabilities resulting from completed bonds and notes issued in its accounts, since its primary function is to arrange the financing between the borrowing companies and the bond and note holders, and the funds arising therefrom are controlled by trustees or banks acting as fiscal agents.
 For providing this service, OCCRC receives bond administration fees from the borrowing organizations.
 This administrative fee income is recognized immediately upon issuance of bonds and notes.
-During the years ended December 31, 2018 and 2017, OCCRC facilitated the issuance of two and three tax exempt multi-mode variance rate revenue bonds and received bond issuance fees of \$362,750 and \$105,267, respectively along with annual bond and application fees of \$26,790 for 2018 and \$22,115 for 2017.
+During the year ended December 31, 2019, OCCRC did not facilitate the issuance of any bonds or notes.
+During the year ended December 31, 2018, OCCRC facilitated the issuance of two tax exempt multimode variance rate revenue bonds and received bond issuance fees of \$362,750.
+OCCRC received annual bond, administration and application fees of \$44,405 for 2019 and \$26,790 for 2018.